telerik/ajax-docs/installation/included-assemblies.md

 This article explains what assemblies are included in the Telerik UI for ASP.NET AJAX installation: the main Telerik.Web.UI assemblies, the	[Telerik ZIP library](http://www.telerik.com/products/silverlight/zip-library.aspx) and	the Telerik Document processing libraries ([text processing](http://www.telerik.com/products/wpf/words-processing.aspx) and	[spreadsheet processing](http://www.telerik.com/products/wpf/spreadsheet-processing.aspx)).
 You can find more information about them in the sections below.

 The assemblies come sorted in several folders so that you can use the appropriate ones.
-Depending on the .NET framework version your project targets, you will find the needed assemblies in the corresponding directory.
-For example, if you target *.NET 4.0*, you will need the assemblies from the *Bin40* folder.
-If you target *.NET 4.5* or *.NET 4.6*, you should use the assemblies from the *Bin45* folder.
+Depending on the .NET framework version your project targets, you will find the needed assemblies in the corresponding directory:

+* If you target *.NET 3.5*, you must use the assemblies from the *Bin35* folder.
+* If you target *.NET 4.0*, you will need the assemblies from the *Bin40* folder.
+* If you target *.NET 4.5*, *.NET 4.6* or *.NET 4.7*, you should use the assemblies from the *Bin45* folder.

 The binaries from the *Additional Assemblies* folder may have different versions than the main assemblies.
-You should use the assemblies from the same release as the main assemblies.
+You must use the assemblies from the same release as the main assemblies.

 ## Main Assemblies